 A covered facility must report all releases and other waste management activities and source reduction activities of an EPCRA section 313 chemical if the facility meets a reporting threshold for that EPCRA section 313 chemical.
-However, if the facility is composed of several distinct establishments, EPA allows these establishments to submit separate reports for the EPCRA section 313 chemical as long as all releases and other waste management activities of the EPCRA section 313 chemical from the entire facility are accounted for.
 Whether submitting a report for the entire facility or separate reports for the establishments, the threshold determination must be made based on the entire facility.
 Indicate in Section 4.2 whether your report is for the entire covered facility as a whole or for part of a covered facility (i.e., one or more establishments).